GGyul-E/qilingframework.github.io/about.md

 <h3>Kevin FOO (chfl4gs)</h3>
 #### Dockerfile, documentation and website

-Kevin is a seasoned security practitioner and previously involved in various projects such as the Honeynet project and Hex LiveCD project.
+Kevin is a security practitioner and previously involved in various projects such as the Honeynet project and Hex LiveCD project.

 ---